Remote Head Load Method - Planning and Sizing

 • Start at doors/intersections.
 Hosts belong where you must mark the exit anyway; remote heads then “carry” light down the path.

 • Aim for the walk line.
-Point heads along corridors, stairs, and turns—avoid lighting walls or shelving.
+Point heads along corridors, stairs, and turns—avoid wasting lumens on walls or shelving.

 • Mind mounting height.
 Typical 7–8 ft centers work for most heads.
 High bays?
-Use higher-output heads or add a second host closer to the floor.
+Use higher-output optics or add a second host closer to the egress path.

 Wiring & voltage-drop basics